Heart Disease in Cats (HCM)

 Hypertrophic cardiomyopathy and other heart conditions in cats.
 Covers symptoms, diagnosis, treatment, at-risk breeds, and prognosis.

-What Is Heart Disease in Cats (HCM)?
+Heart Disease in Cats (HCM) illustration

 Causes and Risk Factors

-Multiple factors can contribute to the development of this condition:
+Multiple factors can contribute to the development of this condition.

 Symptoms to Watch For

 Early detection significantly improves treatment outcomes.
-Watch for these signs:
+Watch for these signs.

 When to See the Vet Immediately